-The Lacey Act and the Fish and Wildlife Improvement Act, among other laws, provide rewards for whistleblowers who come forward about wildlife crime, including illegal fishing operations, otherwise known as Illegal, Unreported, and Unregulated Fishing (IUUF).
+The Lacey Act and the Fish and Wildlife Improvement Act, False Claims Act, Foreign Corrupt Practices Act, and Endangered Species Act provide rewards for whistleblowers who come forward about wildlife crime, including illegal fishing operations, otherwise known as Illegal, Unreported, and Unregulated Fishing (IUUF).

 The U.S. is one of the largest importers of seafood in the world, regularly purchasing over $18 billion a year.
 The high demand for certain types of fish has put a severe strain on ecosystems and economies, with many committing IUUF practices to meet the demand.
 The actions of these perpetrators can put people’s lives and livelihoods at risk, as damage is done to fish populations that sometimes are never able to recover from.
 Whistleblower reports are key to ending illegal fishing practices and allowing ecosystems and fish populations to recover from the strain of overfishing.

 Marine life around the globe is under threat from illegal, unreported, and unregulated (IUU) fishing, overexploitation, and ocean pollution.
 According to the IUCN Red List, over 2,200 species of marine life are vulnerable, endangered, or critically endangered.
 The plundering of our oceans’ biodiversity is also having an adverse economic impact.
 Illegal fishing costs the global economy up to $23 billion USD each year, according to the UN Food and Agriculture Organization.